astronautlabs/is04/README.md

 ---

 Implementation of AMWA's NMOS IS-04 standard for Discovery and Registration.
-Currently covers the client-side functionality of the standard (ability to implement a Node, ability to register and query such a Node).
+Currently covers the Node API and related functionality of the standard (ability to implement a Node, ability to register and query such a Node).

+Passes the IS-04 suites of the [NMOS Test](https://github.com/AMWA-TV/nmos-testing) tool.

 # Usage